"During peak events like Black Friday, the bottleneck isn't database performance—it's the tight coupling of your systems."

 From Monolith to Event-State

 Moving to an event-driven model means the system no longer asks 'did something happen?' but reacts the moment it occurs.
-New order?
-Event emitted.
-Inventory change?
-Event emitted.
-This allows every microservice to operate in total autonomy.
+Emitted events trigger actions asynchronously, allowing every microservice to operate in total autonomy—a core practice we implement during our Systems Integration Consulting engagements.

 Typical Event Flow